jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Introduction/Core-Concepts.md

 # Core Concepts
-Please refer to the following the concepts and explanations used in the help documentation of Advanced Anti-DDoS Pro.
+Please refer to the following the concepts and explanations used in the help documentation of Anti-DDoS Pro.

 - **DoS (Denial of Service)**: That is, the denial of service attack.
 The attack is to use the defect in the service functions of target system network or consume directly the system resources.
 The purpose is to make the system of the target customer unavailable and cannot provide normal service.